 ANZBGL has entered into Indemnity Deeds with each of its Directors, with certain secretaries and former Directors of ANZBGL, and with certain employees and other individuals who act as directors or officers of related bodies corporate or of another company, to indemnify them against liabilities and legal costs of the kind mentioned in ANZBGL's Constitution.
-The indemnities provided in these Indemnity Deeds extend to the Directors and Secretaries of ANZGHL.

-During the financial year, we have paid premiums for insurance for the benefit of the Directors and employees of the Group.
+During the 2023 financial year, we have paid premiums for insurance for the benefit of the Directors and employees of the Group.
 In accordance with common commercial practice, the insurance prohibits disclosure of the nature of the liability insured against and the amount of the premium.